 These devices may be purchased through the school at a very competitive price or indeed parents are at liberty to purchase the chromebook independently from the school.
 A management license of approximately AED116 is required to allow students to access the school system.
 More information about the school purchase scheme will be sent to you in April.

 We encourage students to take academic risks: to experiment, explore, investigate and test theories.
 Supportive risk taking builds confidence, curiosity and resilience.
 We as teachers also try to think outside the box and to model the exploration, investigation and testing we are asking of the students.
 By inspiring and engaging we aim to embed intellectual curiosity and a lifelong commitment to learning.
 Only then have we succeeded in creating our responsible global citizen.

 Learning is carried out in an atmosphere of trust and respect.
 Students and teachers together discuss progress and explore different options to overcome the inevitable challenges.
 Although these discussions are the core drivers of progress parents are always kept informed through consultations, individual discussions and formal reporting.

 The development of well-being, resilience and social skills is as, if not more, important than the development of purely academic knowledge.
 The social and emotional needs of our students are addressed across the curriculum as well as through our mentoring sessions when Personal, Social and Health education is provided.

 The transition from Y6 to Y7 is carefully and sensitively handled and the same process is repeated when students join any part of the Secondary School during the academic year.

 Pastoral care is a vital component that exists in all aspects of the Jebel Ali School experience.
-Knowing and caring for our students is as important as our learning and teaching.
-The daily educational structure provides a framework where the school’s pastoral responsibilities are central to student success.
+Knowing, supporting and caring for our students from Y7 to Y13 is as important as our learning and teaching.
 Every teacher, parent and student is expected to play a significant role in this aspect of the Jebel Ali School community.